UPPMAX/programming_formalisms/docs/git/branches.md

 ## The project: From requirement to branch

-!!! note workflow of project
+!!! note "Workflow of project"

     1. requirement
     2. issue